dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ```

 We have our `name` and `version` set for us and something called `edition`.
-[The edition](https://doc.rust-lang.org/edition-guide/editions/index.html) is the version of the rust language we want
+[The edition](https://doc.rust-lang.org/edition-guide/editions/index.html) is the version of the Rust language we want
 to use and `2024` is the latest as of this writing.

-Our `src/main.rs` file is our entrypoint.
+Our `src/main.rs` file is our entry point.
 This is where we will call our game logic and define our modules.

 ```rust {data-file="main.rs"}